 If you find the Van Dyke Beard styles impressive, then you would be glad to learn that there are varieties of techniques to try out.
 Most of these contemporary styles come as an inspiration of the original Van Dyke is after the much celebrated Flemish painter Anthony Van Dyck.
-Often referred to as the “Musketeer” or “Charlie,” the style is primarily a goatee and a mustache with no definite rules on the length and thickness requirements.
+Often referred to as the “Musketeer” or “Charlie,” the style is primarily a goatee and a moustache with no definite rules on the length and thickness requirements.
 Therefore, you should be aware of the several available suitable styles that would meet your preference.
 Let’s learn more about this famous style.

-There has always been a great debate about the Van Dyke style being a beard or a mustache as there is noticeable hair underneath the mouth.
+There has always been a great debate about the Van Dyke style being a beard or a moustache as there is noticeable hair underneath the mouth.
 Therefore, could this mean that it’s a beard?
 However, there is no definite answer as the hair on the chin usually partly conceals the button giving you a T-shaped hairstyle.
-And with the rest of the face having a clean shave, it shows a focus on a mustache.
+And with the rest of the face having a clean shave, it shows a focus on a moustache.
 As a result, the Van Dyke styles can be said to be more of a beard.

 First of all, before you decide on this journey, you have to get a considerable length of hair around the mouth.
 There is also no definite growth period as it entirely varies from individual to individual.
 Consequently, you might pull a weird look more so in the early stages of growth as the hair seems unstylish.
 The easiest to achieve this is by growing a full beard, and once you gain a satisfactory length, you can now shave off the unwanted growth.
 However, if you don’t want to go the full beard way, you can grow a goatee beard, which could be likes of Balbo, Circle or even anchor beard without trimming.

-Congratulations on having a facial hair growth.
+Congratulations on having facial hair growth.
 Now you can try out some of these styles to pull off the look you have been eyeing for a while now.

 Amateur Van Dyke

-This Van Dyke beard look involves a grown mustache with a rough finish.
+This Van Dyke beard look involves a grown moustache with a rough finish.
 It lacks the well-shaped and groomed around the chin.
 The style is suitable for individuals who can’t seem to attain a long hair growth or don’t like the feel of long beard growth at the chin area.
 Here the wearer gets an anchor goatee ruffled trim complete with an unprofessional look.
 So if you are looking for a youthful, casual style, then this could be for you.

 Mature Van Dyke

 This look is excellent for mature men with the urge to look good.
-However, for this look, you would require a thick beard hair as its primary focus is on the strength and attributes of the mustache finishing.
+However, for this look, you would require a thick beard hair as its primary focus is on the strength and attributes of the moustache finishing.
 Therefore, it has to be full of excellent shape.
 On this look, the goatee is usually around the chin with a gathering beneath the lower lip.

 Scanty Van Dyke